 8. Reading Books Improves Your Memory

 In addition, reading to children will help them have better memory as they grow older and is something that you can do to help you improve your own memory even as you get older.

-So if you struggle with remembering things, then grab some books and get reading!
+So if you struggle with remembering things, grab some books and read!